Palks-Studio/billing-system/README.md

 - Automatic retrieval of issuer information from existing metadata
 - PDF traceability via cryptographic hash (SHA-256)
 - Email delivery with PDF attachment, without external dependencies

+### Deposit tracking

+The invoicing interface allows recording deposits received against a quote.
+Amounts accumulate with each entry.
+The total is automatically pre-filled
+when the form is loaded via the client lookup.

 ---